 ISM is a vibrant community of 120 students, faculty, fellows, and staff.
 Students admitted to ISM are also admitted to either the Yale School of Music or YDS (or both), from which they receive their degrees.
 ISM students receive a full-tuition scholarship and have the opportunity to compete for additional grants and merit awards.
 Students pursuing music degrees receive rigorous conservatory training in choral conducting, organ, or voice, and typically go on to careers in church music, public performance, or teaching.
 Students who pursue degrees in divinity—either the M.Div., the M.A.R., or the S.T.M.—with an emphasis in liturgy or religion and the arts may join the ordained ministry or pursue careers in the academy, in the arts, or in public service.

 ISM serves to promote understanding of biblical texts as proclaimed in community and the unique sense of identity that the arts provide for worshipers in a variety of faith traditions.
 Every two years the Institute sponsors study tours abroad with the goal of obtaining a wealth of experiences in seeing, hearing, and learning firsthand in that particular culture.
 In the past decade, the ISM has visited Scandinavia, Mexico, the Balkans, Germany, Greece and Turkey, Italy, and the Baltic states.
-As a major arts presenter in New Haven, the Institute sponsors more than eighty events attended by more than 15,000 people throughout the year, including recitals, concerts, liturgies, lectures, readings, films, symposia, and conferences.
+As a major arts presenter in New Haven, the Institute sponsors more than one hundred events attended by more than 25,000 people throughout the year, including recitals, concerts, liturgies, lectures, readings, films, symposia, and conferences.

 At the heart of the Institute’s program is the weekly Colloquium, a lively interdisciplinary course attended by all ISM faculty and students.
 Faculty and guest speakers lecture in the fall on topics pertinent to the primary fields represented in ISM—worship, music, and the arts—and in their final year students present a project in collaboration with another ISM student outside their own discipline.
 In Colloquium, students and faculty explore the ways in which music and the arts function within diverse Christian liturgical practices.
 (A description of the Colloquium can be found in the chapter Areas and Courses of Study, under Courses without Area Designations.)